flowerbug/bcgt/README.md

 You can change it to whatever you like, but I use a combination of the stock symbol, the date and time down to the second.
 If you need finer resolution than that you could add microseconds or a random string of some sort.

-If you are generating Buy transactions around midnight the date will change.
+If you are generating Buy transactions around midnight the date of the transaction and the lot label will change.

 # For The Moment in This Initial Version